privacytools/theprivacyguide.org/tutorials/pgp.md

 OpenPGP is the standard (anyone can create their own encryption program that follows this standard).

-There are many programs following the standard, most commonly used one being GPG (GNU Privacy Guard).
+There are many programs following the standard, most commonly used one being GPG (GNU Privacy Guard; [tutorial](gpg.html)).

 Note: PGP usually refers to the standard -- OpenPGP, not the program.